3n0ugh/Python-Notes/14-Sets and Frozensets.md

       ```python
          set(["anything"])
       ```
-   - Or first create a list than:
+   - Or first create a list then:
       ```python
          set(list_name)
       ```